 The traditional talent management approach is for organizations to identify a relatively few “high potentials” and “business-critical” leaders and provide them with individual coaching, off-site workshops, leadership development programs, and other special experiences outside the normal flow of work.
 The theory of this approach is that people will bring what they’ve learned back to the workplace—but the reality is that the learning often doesn’t transfer or take hold when carried back to one’s work setting.
 Traditional approaches are for too few, applied too infrequently, and go on too far away from the real work.
 In contrast, “an everyone culture” treats all members of the organization as high potential and designs the work environment so that development happens in the regular course of work for everyone, every day.5 Questions With Robert Kegan, Lisa Lahey And Andy Fleming On ‘An Everyone Culture’

 The programme blended personal, one-on-one coaching with group, coach-approach Circles.
-From Upside’s co-founder and Director of Talent, through to the least experienced members of the team and newer hires, the first cohort was made up of individuals from across the business.
+From Future Arc’s co-founder and Director of Talent, through to the least experienced members of the team and newer hires, the first cohort was made up of individuals from across the business.

 Why were we so passionate about this blended approach, and that the cohort was made up from what Kegan and his colleagues call a “diagonal slice group”?